College Placement Test

 3. Writing Placement Test.
 In a writing placement test, students are required to read a brief composition and then compose a coherent essay in response to it.
 This test evaluates your grammar, punctuation, sentence structure, and thought expression.
 Your writing skills might not be good enough for college, even if you did well in high school.

-12. PDF Writing Placement Test Student Preparation Information
+13. Writing Placement Test

-14. What Is a College Placement Test?
+16. What Is a College Placement Test?

 Learn more about our editorial process.
 Many colleges require placement tests for incoming first-year students.
 Placement tests assess your English, reading, math, and foreign language skills.
 College placement test results determine your first-year English and math classes.
 Many free resources exist to help you prepare for test day.